Harden scores 44 points, Rockets beat Suns 118-110 | New Country 923

+PHOENIX (AP) — Another 40-point game for James Harden.
+That makes 20 of them this season.

-PHOENIX (AP) — James Harden scored 44 points — his 20th 40-point game of the season — and the Houston Rockets beat Phoenix 118-110 on Monday night to hand the Suns their season-worst 11th straight loss.
+The reigning MVP scored 44 points and the Houston Rockets beat Phoenix 118-110 on Monday night to hand the Suns their season-worst 11th straight loss.

 Harden joined Wilt Chamberlain, Michael Jordan and Rick Barry as the only players with 20 games of at least 40 points in the first 50 of a season.